ConnectableUs/academic-kickstart/content/authors/yarko/_index.md

 at Unisys, Bell Labs, Motorola, University of Chicago, and a few other places.

-I have a BSEC in Computer Engineering from the University of Arizona, when Dr. Gerald Petersen was developing a hardware description language.
+I have a BSEE in Computer Engineering from the University of Arizona, when Dr. Gerald Petersen was developing a hardware description language.
 As an undergraduate, I ran a Unix V6 lab for classes and research.